European Council on Tolerance and Reconciliation: "Towards Reconciliation"

 The ECTR was one of the initiators and organisers of the international conference "Towards Reconciliation.
 Experiences, Techniques and Opportunities for Europe" held on 24–25 October 2010, in Dubrovnik, Croatia.
 The gathering brought together current and former heads of European nations to collect European experience in reconciliation, and offer them to the Balkan nations.

 The ECTR held a Round Table Meeting in Moscow on 25 October 2011.
 Russian and international experts discussed issues of paramount importance connected with the current status, aspects and promotion of tolerance in Europe and in Russia.
 The experts also touched on such topics as the boundaries of tolerance, nuclear tolerance and secure tolerance in order to prevent a clash of civilisations.
 The ECTR's initiative to establish a Centre for Tolerance and Security at a leading European university was also discussed at this meeting.

 Forum of World Society in Prague, 26 January 2015

 The European Council on Tolerance and Reconciliation has been a supporting organizer of the Forum of World Society, held within the 4th International Forum „Let My People Live!” in Prague.

-The Prague Forum gathered around 500 representatives of European civic society, Speakers and members of Parliaments, journalists etc. It included a Forum of the World Society – 3 intensive debates focused on the Role of Media and Civic Society, Role of Legislation and Politicians in Combating Political Extremism, neonazism and Islamic radicalism.
+The Prague Forum gathered around 500 representatives of European civic society, Speakers and members of Parliaments, journalists etc. It included a Forum of the World Society – 3 intensive debates focused on the Role of Media and Civic Society, Role of Legislation and Politicians in Combating Political Extremism, neo-nazism and Islamic radicalism.